 5.18 Public Offering.
 The Investors acknowledge that many technology companies and their shareholders have determined that the shareholders' interest can be best served by implementing one or more mechanisms (including re-designation of existing stock to provide additional voting rights) to ensure that management retains effective shareholder voting control of the Company following its IPO.
 In advance of the Company's IPO, the Investors, holders of Common Stock and the Company agree to support the Company's existing dual class voting structure.

-[SIGNATURE PAGES FOLLOW]
+[SIGNATURE PAGES FOLLOWS]

-IN WITNESS WHEREOF, the parties he reto have e executed this Amended and Restated Investors' Rights Ag reement as of the date first w vritten above.
+IN WITNESS WHEREOF, the parties hereto have executed this Amended and Restated Investors' Rights Agreement as of the date first written above.

 COMPANY: